Biawurth/Calculators/README.md

 # FirstProjects
-My first projects as an Python developer student.
+My first calculators projects as an Python developer student.